 But our cellphone’s data service is almost full strength down inside the shelter.
 Of course if a tornado disabled the nearby cell tower that data signal may not be available.

 Grab-N-Go Emergency Kit

 My dad has an emergency bag loaded and by the door.
 It’s ready to grab on his way out to the storm shelter.
 (He lives in a section of Oklahoma known as Tornado Alley so he goes to his storm shelter a lot!)

 In my small emergency kit I’ll place a small LED flashlight & a small fleece lap blanket.
 I figure although we’ll already have light down there from the battery-powered lights I mentioned above, it might comfort the kids to have a small LED flashlight in their hands.

 I’ve also purchased a small *Battery-Operated Fan for my grab-n-go kit.
-Since there will potentially be six people in our underground shelter at one time, it might make it more comfortable to at least have some air circulating.
+Since there will potentially be up to six people in our underground shelter at one time, it might make it more comfortable to at least have some air circulating.